altwajre/hello-akka/resources/docs/06-streams/15-overview-of-built-in-stages-and-their-semantics/README.md

 Allow for a temporarily faster upstream events by buffering size elements.
 - When the buffer is full elements are dropped according to the specified OverflowStrategy:

-    dropHead drops the oldest element in the buffer to make space for the new element dropTail drops the youngest element in the buffer to make space for the new element dropBuffer drops the entire buffer and buffers the new element dropNew drops the new element
+    - dropHead drops the oldest element in the buffer to make space for the new element.
+    - dropTail drops the youngest element in the buffer to make space for the new element.
+    - dropBuffer drops the entire buffer and buffers the new element.
+    - dropNew drops the new element.

 emits when downstream stops backpressuring and there is a pending element in the buffer